serial10/FizzBuzzWoof/README.md

 # FizzBuzzWoof
-This is simple example I wrote to practice if else statements.
+This is simple example I wrote to practice if else statements in C#.